Every February, more than 100 million of us gather before our large screens to watch the Super Bowl.

 - Create a disruption: Things that are out of the ordinary and unusual attract attention.
 Do something curious and leave the audience wanting more.

 - Share more online: Drive traffic to your website.
-Have more brand story content, along with something of value, such as a promotional offer to create conversion, available on your website.
+Have more brand story content and something of value, such as a promotional offer to create conversion, available on your website.

 - Get people involved: Make it something people want to copy or participate in.
 Use social media to invite them to share comments.
 Give them an opportunity to submit photos that you can share across social media channels.